 1. Asus MG279Q

 Asus MG279Q is a huge gaming monitor measuring 27 inches and that also brings AMD Free Sync tech and ultra smooth gaming along with it with 144 Hz refresh rate.
 The grayscale, as well as the viewing angle of this screen, is pretty good, and the four additional video inputs handle even the heaviest of games.
-Consumers get 2560 x 1440 resolution in this monitor.
+Consumers get 2560 x 1440 resolution, meaning this is classed as a 1440p 144hz monitor.
 However, you might find the colors not as accurate as offered by its competitors and you can get this for $549.99 on Amazon.

 2. Asus ROG Swift PG279Q